ArthurNyan/ArthurNyan/README.md

 - ✉️  You can contact me at [aaryan@aaryan.ru](mailto:aaryan@aaryan.ru).

 - 🏛️  Hi!
 Little information about myself.
-I am <span id="age"></span>, at the moment I am studying at the Herzen State Pedagogical University of Russia in the direction of "Informatics and Computing Technology".
+I am 20, at the moment I am studying at the Herzen State Pedagogical University of Russia in the direction of "Informatics and Computing Technology".

 - 🐛 Striving for continuous improvement and learning new technologies, as well as striving for excellence in professional areas of interest.